panzerdp/dmitripavlutin.com/content/posts/2016-09-14-javascript-unicode/index.md

 #### Regular expression and combining marks

-Unfortunately with `u` flag or without it regular expression treats the combining marks as separate code units.
+Unfortunately, with `u` flag or without it regular expression treats the combining marks as separate code units.
 If you need to match a combining character sequence, you have to match the base character and the combining mark separately.

 Take a look at the following example: